 8: REVIEW OF PROGRESS ON CONTROL OF VEHICULAR DAMAGE OF PROW & COMMONS IN WEST BERKS (BUCKLEBURY)

 SJ and EC showed a map of the area and informed the LAF of past and present work to tackle the damage caused by vehicles.
 Despite a number of initiatives, including signs, cameras, barriers and even police involvement, there were still significant issues connected with four wheel drive vehicles driving illegally, as well as causing damage to the routes which they could legally use.
-Three routes had had to be closed for safety reasons, including Bucklebury 39/2 (near Hopgood’s Green),49/7(south of Sadgrove Farm), and Holly Lane (Bucklebury 11/1 and 11/2) Photographs of the damage caused were distributed.
+Three routes had had to be closed for safety reasons, including Bucklebury 39/2 (near Hopgood’s Green),49/7(south of Sadgrove Farm), and Holly Lane (Bucklebury 11/1 and 11/2).
+Photographs of the damage caused were distributed.

 The Bucklebury Common Advisory Committee had already identified the routes (marked yellow on the map) that it felt would benefit from closure during the winter months with a seasonal TRO.
 SJ explained, however, that seasonal TROs require public consultation and advertisement, and that careful consideration would have to be given as to whether all motorised vehicles should be included.